opentensor/bits/bits/BIT-XXXX-PRUNE.md

 ## Backwards Compatibility

-The veAlpha governance layer introduces new on-chain state (veAlpha lock records, governance proposals, bond escrow, auction tracking, hyperparameter proposal records) and new dispatchable functions.
+The veAlpha governance layer introduces new on-chain state (veAlpha lock records, governance proposals, bond escrow, auction tracking) and new dispatchable functions.
 Existing subnets continue to operate unchanged until they interact with the liquidation pipeline.
 The fallback liquidation logic is consistent with the established market-based distribution path.
 No migration of existing subnet data is required.

 ### Implementation Paths